Kaabong

 Kaabong is a town in the Northern Region of Uganda.
 It is the chief municipal, administrative and commercial center of the eponymous Kaabong District, and the district headquarters are located in the town.

 Location

 Kaabong is located approximately 186 km, by road, northwest of Moroto, the largest city in the Karamoja sub-region.
 This is approximately 542 km, by road, northeast of Kampala, the capital and largest city of Uganda.

 The geographical coordinates of the town are 3°31'12.0"N, 34°07'12.0"E (Latitude:3.5200; Longitude:34.1200).

+History

+Kaabong has been a significant trading center since at least 1900.
+During the early colonial period the town was as Tshudi Tshudi and served as the hub for the trade of ivory from elephants poached around Karamoja in exchange for guns imported from Ethiopia.

 Population

 The national census in 2002 estimated the population of Kaabong at 13,100.
 In 2010, the Uganda Bureau of Statistics (UBOS) estimated the population at 22,300.
 In 2011, UBOS estimated the mid-year population at 23,900.

 In 2015, UBOS estimated the population of the town at 11,800.
 In 2020, the statistics agency estimates the mid-year population of Kaabong Town Council at 13,400 inhabitants.
 Of these, 6,900 (51.5 percent) were females and 6,500 (48.5 percent) were males.
 UBOS calculated that the population of Kaabong Town expanded at an average rate of 2.6 percent every year between 2015 and 2020.